-For example, dropbox gives you a free storage space but if you want more storage space, you will have to become a premium user.
+For example, dropbox gives you free storage space but if you want more storage space, you will have to become a premium user.
 The same goes for Skype, where basic calling (over the internet) is free but if you want to call someone’s landline or mobile phone, you will need to buy their subscription.
-Another example can be of games, where everyone can play the game for free but for added lives, moves or features, you will have to buy value-added services.
+Another example can be of games, where everyone can play the game for free but for added lives, moves, or features, you will have to buy value-added services.

 Is it a business model or a growth tool?

 I would argue that it is a growth tool and can be a part of your business strategy but it can’t be considered as a sole business model.
 Your real business model is to sell your product(s) and earn revenue either as a one-time fee per customer or as a periodic subscription but entertaining free users is how you are reducing your promotional costs and acquiring potential customers.